Stories from the Great Loop

 I was born in Baltimore and moved several times around the Chesapeake until I left for the army in 1972.
 One of the highlights of my Loop has been revisiting my old stomping grounds.
 Baltimore has changed a lot but it’s still a ‘southern’ city, the one Abraham Lincoln had to sneak through in the middle of the night to get to his inauguration.
 The North began north and west of Baltimore, not at the Mason-Dixon Line.

-I went to geographically segregated schools as did most kids in the north as well as a racially segregated school in southern Maryland.
+I went to geographically segregated schools as did most kids in the north in the 1950s and 60s as well as a racially segregated school in southern Maryland.
 Calvert County had two high schools, one for blacks, one for whites, two miles apart in the middle of a county 60 miles long and 20 miles wide.

 During elementary school an aunt in Florida provided my family a ‘warm’ welcome during winter school breaks.
 The long drive, before interstates, along Hwy 301 through unending small towns provided ample opportunity to see Jim Crow in practice, even if I didn’t grasp its significance at that age.
 A college volunteer program in Mississippi made a more pointed, and scary, impression.